Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-5AsSss96Idw.md

 # [September 29th, 2020 Livestream](../2020-09-29.md)
 ## Q&A: Will the Map change for 1.0?
 https://www.youtube.com/watch?v=5AsSss96Idw
+This question was possibly duplicated with a more recent answer: [February 2nd, 2021 Livestream Q&A: Will the Map be bigger later?](./yt-gvOt4jwWA4Q.md) https://www.youtube.com/watch?v=gvOt4jwWA4Q

 ### Topics
 * [Environment > World Map](../topics/environment/world-map.md)